Paula (1952 film)

 Paula (reissued as The Silent Voice) is a 1952 American film noir drama film directed by Rudolph Maté, and starring Loretta Young, Kent Smith, and Alexander Knox.
 It was produced and distributed by Columbia Pictures.

 Plot

 Distraught after her second miscarriage, and learning definitively she could never have children, Paula Rogers, while driving at night, accidentally injures a child.
-Confused, and also expected to attend a function that honors her husband, Paula doesn't follow the child to the hospital, as she should.
+Confused, and also expected to attend a function that honors her husband, Paula tries to follow the child to the hospital but the farmer who witnesses the accident believes Paula to be drunk, so he takes the child in his truck and drives away before Paula can get into her car.
+She tries to follow but is too far away and gets stuck at a train crossing, losing sight of the farmer’s truck.
 She attempts to tell her husband about the incident, but has trouble finding the right time.

 Later, overcome with remorse, she looks to get close to this child and becomes a helper at the hospital.
 The child is an orphan with limited health care available.
 The doctor recognizes Paula's need to be useful and asks if she would become his speech therapist and guardian.
 She finds meaning and purpose in her life as she engages the little boy in intensive therapy necessary to recover his ability to speak.